 Although this observation deck is also highly rated, it’s worth noting that a lot of their ratings were provided during the warmer months of the year.
 Some reviews indicate that long lines might keep you waiting outside in the cold, so you may want to consider another alternative if you’re visiting New York during the winter.
 Families and couples report that this is an excellent way to discover the Empire State Building and the rest of the Big Apple.
 Many customers were also impressed that the One World Observatory is located so close to the 9/11 Memorial.

 The Empire State Building is arguably the most iconic piece of architecture in New York City.
 Everyone who visits the Big Apple should see this modern marvel at least once.
 If you’ve been to NYC many times but have never visited the Empire State Building, then now might be a perfect time!
 If it’s your first (and possibly only) visit to Manhattan, then you should consider going to this classic site.
 It’s a bit more expensive than other attractions, but always a solid choice.

 Reviews of the Empire State Building

 Much like the observation decks that give you a great view of this historic building, you’ll find that this attraction is also highly rated.
-Visiting the top of this skyscraper will provide you with one of the best views in the entire city.
+Visiting the top of this skyscraper will provide you with one of the best views of the entire city.
 It’s worth noting that most reviews are written during the warmer months, indicating that this might be a more inviting experience during the spring or summer.
 Given that they have an outdoor observation deck, it stands to reason that it probably gets pretty cold during the winter.
 There may be a few audiences that won’t appreciate a visit to the Empire State Building, but most visitors have a wonderful and memorable time.

 +++Think about making Top of the Rock and/or the Empire State Building a part of your trip to New York City!
 You can plan your time slot alongside taking of our Midtown Manhattan Tours or Manhattan Night Tours!+++